-65 funny things to ask Siri for a good giggle
+61 funny things to ask Siri for a good giggle

 Why are firetrucks red?

-Siri's response to this is brilliant and far too long to rewrite so we will let you find out for yourself.
-Think of every tenuous link you can imagine relating to firetrucks and then add in some Queen Elizabeth and Russians and you have yourself an answer.
+Siri has a couple of responses to this, one of which is brilliant and far too long to rewrite so we will let you find out for yourself.

 Can you stop time?